-Preparing Roots and Herbs to Sell to a Bulk Supplier
+Preparing Organic Roots, Herbs, and Spices to Sell to a Bulk Supplier

 The botanical market is a market controlled by supply and demand.
 Even though the demand and usage have increased for medicinal products in the past few years, it is difficult to project what quantities will be in demand in the future.
 It also makes it difficult to plan cultivation.
 For this reason, wildcrafting has been the most successful way to meet the needs of the medicinal herb manufacturer.
 Instead of just being a bulk supplier of botanicals, herbs, and spices, we like to work with our collectors to help them prepare the highest quality organic and wildcrafted herbs and spices.

 When the roots are gathered, they should be rinsed in clear water.
 After all dirt and tops are removed, lay them out to dry.
 Care should be taken so that the roots are spread out where the air can circulate around them.
 This prevents molding.
 DO NOT OVEN DRY OR SUN DRY GINSENG!
 We purchase only air-dried Ginseng.

 When peeling such barks as Wahoo, Black Haw, etc., care should be taken that the woody parts are removed.
-In preparing Slippery Elm Bark, be sure that it is rossed (outer bark is scrapped off).
+In preparing Slippery Elm Bark, be sure that it is rossed (outer bark is scraped off).
 The rough coarse outer bark of Elm must be completely removed before drying and selling.
 Elm bark must be harvested early in the season when the bark is white.
 Do not harvest red or dark bark.

 Herbs and Leaves